Alleluia church

 Alleluia (alternative spellings: Hallelujah, Areruya, Aleluya) is a syncretic religion combining Christianity and traditions practiced by Carib-speaking Indigenous peoples in Guyana.

 Alleluia is Guyana's only traditional religion.
 It is also practiced in nearby Brazil and Venezuela.
 The village of Amokokopai in the Cuyuni-Mazaruni region serves as the headquarters of the church.
 The upper Mazaruni River and the Pacaraima Mountains cover the area where the religion has adherents.
 Services are conducted in Arecuna, Patamona, Waiwai and Makushi language.

-Music and dance are also an important aspects of Alleluia, using instruments that pre-date European arrival.
+Music and dance are also important aspects of Alleluia, using instruments that pre-date European arrival.
 Communicative worship practices engage the "spiritual being as a vessel" to serve the purpose of "a solemn worship to the supreme father in heaven".
 A key concept in Alleluia is akwa, meaning "light, brightness or life", symbolized by the sun and as an abstraction of God's place.
 Akwalu describes the concept of spirit, in contrast to akwalupö which is the lack of spirit, or something "dead, cast-off, gone or past".